Training

 -b / --batch BATCH_SIZE

 Controls the batch size used during training, i.e. how many sequences are shown to each model per training step.
+Prefer --tokens_per_batch over this option if the input sequences have varying lengths.
 The optimal batch size depends on the length of the input sequences and the available GPU memory.
 Increase this value to speed up training.
 Reduce this value if you run out of GPU memory.

 Default: adaptive (typically 64–512, based on proteins and model size).